Aerial warfare during Operation Barbarossa: VVS North-Western Front vs Luftflotte 1

 Aleksey Ionov and his VVS North-Western Front had avoided the near destruction of the VVS Western Front, but at the cost of conceding much territory.
 Alfred Keller's Luftflotte 1 had defeated the attempted Soviet counterattack in Lithuania, then the Fourth Panzer Army and Erich von Manstein's LVI Panzerkorps outflanked the Red Army, reaching Daugavpils on 26 June, and advance of 240 kilometres in four days.
 It was nearly the case, as much of its forces had been largely destroyed.
 A number of Soviet aircraft had been abandoned, as was seen on 25 June, when III./JG 54 occupied the airfield near Kaunas found 86 undamaged Soviet aircraft, the remains of 8th Mixed Aviation Division.
 Luftflotte 1 controlled the skies over the battlefields.
 The VVS forces had lost 425 aircraft in the air and 465 on the ground in the first eight days.
 Another 187 had sustained battle damage.
-Out of 403 SB bombers available on 22 June 205 had been shot down, 148 lost on the ground and 33 damaged by 30 June.
+Out of 403 SB bombers available on 22 June, 205 had been shot down, 148 lost on the ground, and 33 damaged by 30 June.
 Fighter losses included 110 I-153s, 81 I-16s, and 17 MiG-3s.
-The problem for the Luftflotte, was it lacked close support aircraft.
-It was forced to use medium bombers in the role.
+A problem faced by the Luftflotte was that it lacked close support aircraft, and was forced to use medium bombers in the role.

 Unable to summon adequate forces, Ionov turned to the VVS KBF, the air force of the Red Banner Baltic Fleet.
 The plan revolved around a massive air strike, at the bridges in Daugavpils and the airfield, occupied by JG 54 at Duagava.
 The Soviets had not learned the tactical lessons from the previous air battles and sent their bombers unescorted.
 8 BAB, 1MTAP, 57th Bomber Aviation Regiment, and 73rd Bomber Aviation Regiment were intercepted en route.
 Further attack by 36 bombers from 57th and 73rd Bomber Aviation Regiments was also intercepted.
 Another attack was made in the evening of 30 June.
 The 57th and 73rd Bomber Aviation Regiments also fought in the battles.
 The day cost the Soviets 22 destroyed and six damaged.
 Ivonov was placed under arrest.
 His successor, Timofey Kutsevalov took command of the remnants of the VVS North-Western Front, but it had ceased to be a force to be reckoned with.
 The VVS KBF now assumed responsibility for most air operations.